AlvinY4/Note-Taker/README.md

 ## Installation

-Make sure you run npm istall and and have express installed as well.
-To run the application, insert node server.js into ypur command line and the application will be available to you on http://localhost:3000 or you can refer to the heroku link above.
+Make sure you run npm install and and have express installed as well.
+To run the application, insert node server.js into your command line and the application will be available to you on http://localhost:3000 or you can refer to the heroku link above.